temporalio/documentation/docs/typescript/clients.md

 });
 ```

-Typescript SDK `workflowOptions` source code: https://typescript.temporal.io/api/interfaces/client.workflowoptions/#cronschedule
+For more information, see the Typescript SDK [`workflowOptions` source code](https://typescript.temporal.io/api/interfaces/client.workflowoptions/#cronschedule).

 ## Note: Child Workflows and External Workflows

-You can start Child Workflows only from within another Workflow, not from a Client.
+You can start Child Workflows only from within another Workflow, and not from a Client.

 **Hence the main Child Workflows documentation is on the [Workflow APIs](/docs/typescript/workflows#child-workflows) page.**